Webinar instructions will be emailed before the date of the webinar.

 Mr. Devaney chartered and practices in the areas of general municipal law, eminent domain, land-use litigation, and environmental law.
 Prior to joining Kennedy & Graven in 2016, he volunteered with Mid-Minnesota Legal Aid and WATCH.
 Mr. Devaney received his B.A. in economics from Reed College.
 He graduated from the University of Minnesota Law School in 2014.
 While in law school, Mr. Devaney volunteered with the Asylum Project, helping immigrant women who are survivors of domestic abuse apply for U.S. citizenship.

-Cole Helfrich has been principal land surveyor with Craig R. Knoche & Associates, P.C. in Geneva, IL, for the last 28 years.
+Mr. Helfrich has been principal land surveyor with Craig R. Knoche & Associates, P.C. and its successor Koru Group PLLC in the Chicago area for the last 30 years.
 Mr. Helfrich first picked up a plumb bob in 1971 for Webster & Associates.
-From tape-and-transit to GPS, mortgage surveys to shopping centers, he has his seal on well over a billion dollars of commercial, residential and institutional developments and transactions in 22 counties in Illinois.
+From tape-and-transit to GPS, mortgage surveys to shopping centers, he has his seal on billions of dollars of commercial, residential and institutional developments and transactions in 23 counties in Illinois together with consulting and managing projects in 15 other states.
 Mr. Helfrich has enjoyed working with countless prominent developers, attorneys and other professionals in the field and the office.
-His specialties include real estate law; boundaries and boundary law; easements, rights-of-way and other encumbrances and servitudes; statutory and common-law plats; ALTA surveys; topography; building and site layout; construction- and project-management as well as land development consulting.
+His specialties include real estate law, boundaries and boundary law, easements, rights-of-way and other encumbrances and servitudes, statutory and common-law plats, ALTA surveys, topography, building and site layout, construction- and project-management as well as land development consulting.
+He has presented classes and co-written manuals with the Illinois Institute For Continuing Legal Education along with classes at the University of Illinois and HalfMoon Education.
 Mr. Helfrich is a member of the National Society of Professional Surveyors and the Illinois Professional Land Surveyors Association.